Optimum and Adaptive Complex-Valued Bilinear Filters: Appendix

-Since the a posteriori error in \eqref{equ:22} is generally a \ac{cv} number, it might not be possible to set it to zero using a \ac{rv} update for $\hat{\ve{g}}_k$.
-Setting \eqref{equ:22} to zero would require a \ac{cv} step-size $\mu_{\ve{g}}$.
+Since the a posteriori error in \eqref{equ:22} is generally a complex-valued number, it might not be possible to set it to zero using a real-valued update for $\hat{\ve{g}}_k$.
+Setting \eqref{equ:22} to zero would require a complex-valued step-size $\mu_{\ve{g}}$.
 A meaningful step-size is the one that minimizes $\left|\tilde{e}_k\right|^2$.
 With \eqref{equ:22}, the following holds:

 After inserting \eqref{equ:23} the gradient follows to

 Setting this to zero yields the optimal step-size